Safia-ElSabbagh/Safia-ElSabbagh/README.md

 ## About Me

-I'm a Computer Science student passionate about writing clean code and building real-world software with clean user experiences.
+I'm a Third year Computer Science student passionate about writing clean code and building real-world software with clean user experiences.
 I enjoy working across the stack — from structuring data and logic to crafting responsive, intuitive interfaces.

 I'm currently deepening my skills in **Software development** and **system design**, with a long-term goal of building scalable, real-world applications.